apache/eventmesh/docs/README.md

 * RocketMQ

 Key components:
-* eventmesh-emesher : an middleware to transmit events between event producers and consumers, support cloud native apps and microservices
+* eventmesh-runtime : an middleware to transmit events between event producers and consumers, support cloud native apps and microservices
 * eventmesh-sdk-java : currently supports HTTP and TCP protocols, and will support gRPC in the future
-* eventmesh-registry : automatically routes events between applications and services connected to seperate event meshers, manage eventmesh-emesher
+* eventmesh-registry : automatically routes events between applications and services connected to seperate event meshers, manage eventmesh-runtime

 ## RoadMap
 | version | feature |